HomeMarketingIs Influencer Marketing a Good Idea?

 Quick Tip: Start with Google Analytics and platform native tools.
 Add specialized software only after you’ve maxed out free options.
 Many brands overspend on tools they don’t fully utilise.

-Future Directions
+Future directions

 But here’s what won’t change: the human desire for connection and trusted recommendations.
-Whether from flesh-and-blood creators or sophisticated AI avatars, influence marketing taps into fundamental psychology.
+Whether from flesh-and-blood creators or sophisticated AI avatars, influence marketing taps into basic psychology.
 People trust people (or things that seem like people) more than brands.

 Smart brands are already preparing.
 They’re building direct relationships with creators, not just transactional partnerships.
 They’re investing in first-party data to reduce platform dependence.
 They’re treating influencer marketing as a core competency, not an experimental channel.